ReportLab Plus version 3.1+ installation

 pillow >= 2.4.0 reportlab >= 3.1.6 pyrxp >= 2.1.0 preppy >= 2.3.0 pmw >= 1.3.3 #ONLY used for Diagra charts customers rlextra >= 3.1.6

 The Python installation system unfortunately doesn't have a place for documentation, tests and examples for end users.
-We are therefore moving all these things to a public BitBucket repository which you can browse online and clone locally to play with.
+We therefore keep all these things in a public Mercurial repository which you can browse online and clone locally to play with.

 To pull this down, run this command, then look at the README

-If you are stuck behind a firewall, our BitBucket page has a link (at the bottom of the left side menu) to download this in a zip file.
+If you are stuck behind a firewall, our Mercurial repo has a link (at the bottom of the left side menu) to download this in a zip file.

 Please let us know your thoughts on how the package installs, any issues you run in to and how it works with your existing ReportLab apps by emailing firstname.lastname@example.org (evaluators) or email@example.com (licensed customers only)